Advertiser Learning in Direct Advertising Markets

-Decomposing spend across advertisers in the pooling counterfactual, $C_{P}$, Figure \ref{fig:Change-in-Spend-Advertiser} reports the change in spend (along the horizontal axis) for each of the 100 advertisers (along the vertical axis), where advertisers are sorted from most negative expected change in spend to most positive.
-The figure suggests considerable heterogeneity in spending changes, presumably owing to considerable difference across advertisers in both information states and match values.
-Advertisers with higher levels of spending tend to show the greatest counterfactual change in absolute levels of spend, presumably owing to their larger ad budgets to reallocate.
+Figure \ref{fig:Change-in-Spend-Advertiser} reports the mean change in spend in the pooling counterfactual, $C_{P}$, for each of the 100 advertisers.
+The figure suggests considerable heterogeneity in spending changes, presumably owing to considerable differences across advertisers in both information states and match values.
+Advertisers with higher levels of spending tend to show the greatest magnitude changes in counterfactual spend.

-Figure \ref{fig:publisher-usage-by-advertiser} depicts the change in the number of publishers used by advertisers under the pooling counterfactual, $C_{P}$.
+Figure \ref{fig:publisher-usage-by-advertiser} depicts changes in the number of publishers used by advertisers under the pooling counterfactual, $C_{P}$.
 If the high and incorrect priors dominate, then most advertisers will decrease the number of publishers used.
-If the assortive matching effect dominates, then advertisers will sort into more sites.
-In this regard, the four quadrants of the figure represent the degree to which advertisers added new publishers to their set of advertising options, deleted them, continued to use them under the counterfactual setting, or never used them in either the baseline or counterfactual setting.
-In the lower right quadrant (panel 4), we observe that most sites not chosen by advertisers under $B$ continue not to be chosen under $C_{P}$.
-For example, twenty of the 100 advertisers did not use 18 of the 20 publishers in both the baseline and counterfactual setting.
-Comparing the histogram in the upper left cell (panel 1) to the one in the upper right (panel 2), we note that more new publishers were added by advertisers than removed as advertisers found good matches, and that pooling information induces considerable change in advertiser behavior.
+If the assortive matching effect dominates, then advertisers will sort into using more sites.
+In this regard, the four quadrants of Figure \ref{fig:publisher-usage-by-advertiser} decompose the aggregate changes in the number of publishers used into partial effects, representing the number of publishers dropped or added in the counterfactual (panels 1 and 2), and the number used or avoided in both scenarios (panels 3 and 4).
+The lower right quadrant (panel 4) indicates that most sites not chosen by advertisers under $B$ continue not to be chosen under $C_{P}$.
+For example, on average, 18 of the 100 advertisers did not use between 17.5 and 18 of the 20 publishers in both the baseline and counterfactual settings.
+Comparing the histogram in the upper left cell (panel 1) to the one in the upper right (panel 2) indicates that i) more new publishers were added by advertisers than were removed, as advertisers found good matches; and ii) pooling information induces considerable change in advertiser behavior.
 Overall, this figure suggests that, rather than concentrating on a single publisher or merely eliminating sites where prior beliefs were too high, advertisers seem to be sorting into better matches (that is, finding sites that generate higher advertising value).